 At the Royal Opera House 40% of the tickets are under £40.
 Some tickets cost at little as £3, so a visit may be cheaper than you think - the important thing is to book early.

 Occasionally we are able to offer standby tickets four hours before a performance at half-price.
 These standby tickets are also available to those on Income Support, those in receipt of disability-related state benefits, ES40 holders, all ROH Access Members, under-18s, Westminster ResCardholders, WC2 residents and Senior Citizens receiving Pension Credits at £12.50 for ballet and £15 for opera.
 Information about standby tickets is given within 24 hours of the performance.
 These tickets are offered at the Management’s discretion.
 For information about their availability, phone the Box Office on +44 (0)20 7304 4000.

 Schemes such as Welcome Performances for families (generously supported by Gregory and Regina Annenberg Weingarten through The Annenberg Foundation) and The Taylor Family Foundation Schools' Matinees are ways in which people new to the Royal Opera House can visit us cheaply.

 Do you have an Access Programme?

-Visit our Access page if you would like information on Royal Opera House Access Membership, which is open to any EU resident who is disabled as defined by the Disability Discrimination Act (1995 & 2005).
+Visit our Access page if you would like information on Royal Opera House Access Membership, which is open to any EU resident who has a disability as defined by the Equalities Act 2010.

 Can I exchange tickets?